fussybake/Movie-Description-Plugin-for-Torrent/README.md

 Movie Description Plugin for The Pirate Bay
 =============================
-Chrome Extension to Pirate Bay that integrates IMDB and/or FilmWeb description and movie ratings into torrent search results.
+Chrome Extension to The Pirate Bay that integrates IMDB and/or FilmWeb description and movie ratings into torrent search results.

 **version 0.2.8, last update: 2014-089-21**

 Use Cases
 --------------
-- *As a TPB website user, I don't like those ads on the page*
+- *As a TPB website user, I don't like those tons of ads on the page*

- Thanks to this plugin you can you can enable option to remove ads on TBP site.
-It is not perfect, works with approx. 90% of those.
+ This plugin can remove ads on TBP site.
+It is not perfect though, works with ~ 90% of those ads.

-- *I browse TPB in search or interesting movies to watch, but need to check with movie site like IMDB for the movie, to check if movie is interesting for me*
+- *I browse TPB in search or interesting movies to watch, but need to check with movies site like IMDB to check if the movie is interesting*

  This plugin automatically extracts movie title from torrent title and downloads movie description with rating from IMDB and/or FilmWeb.